-In September 1983, Joan Rivers was officially designated Carson's permanent guest host, a role she had been essentially filling for more than a year before then.
-In 1986, she abruptly left for her own show, The Late Show (1986), on the then new Fox Network.
-Carson first learned of her show when watching her press conference on TV.
-She called Carson after the announcement and he was furious at Rivers for failing to inform him personally before the press conference, but he refused to take the call.
-Carson was so infuriated that he banned Rivers from his show, canceling even the three weeks of guest hosting she was scheduled to.
-Carson never forgave her for leaving, and never spoke to her again, even after she wrote him a note following the accidental death of Carson's son Ricky.
-Rivers stated that she didn't want to tell Carson before the announcement was made because she was afraid FOX would cancel the deal if word leaked out.
-She maintains that she handled things the right way by not telling Carson of her plans ahead of time.
-However, Carson stated that he felt betrayed by Rivers not because she dared to compete with him, but because she was not honest with him beforehand about her intentions and did not ask him for advice and his blessing.
-The Tonight Show reverted to various guest hosts after Joan left, with Jay Leno the most frequent.
-Leno then became the exclusive guest host in the fall of 1987, a position he held for the remainder of Carson's reign.
+In September 1983, Joan Rivers was officially designated Carson's permanent guest host, a role she had been filling for more than a year.
+In 1986, she abruptly left for her own show, The Late Show (1986), on the then-new Fox Network.
+Carson first learned of the show when he saw her press conference on TV.
+When Rivers called Carson after the announcement, he was so furious at Rivers for failing to tell him personally before the press conference that he refused to take the call.
+He banned Rivers from his show, canceling her 3 remaining weeks as guest host.
+Carson never forgave her for leaving, and never spoke to her again.
+When Rivers sent Carson flowers and a note after his son Ricky died in an accident, Carson sent them back.
+Rivers later said that she didn't want to tell Carson before the press conference because she was afraid FOX would cancel the deal if word leaked out.
+Carson said he felt betrayed, not because Rivers dared to compete with him, but because she wasn't honest with him about her intentions and didn't ask for advice and his blessing.

-One of the most hilarious and best-remembered (purely unplanned) moments was when guest Ed Ames demonstrated his tomahawk-throwing technique, aiming for a cowboy sketched onto a prop wall.
-The tomahawk struck the drawing right in its crotch, and the whole set broke into pandemonium.
-Johnny Carson remarked as the laughter began to subside, "I didn't even know you were Jewish!" setting off more laughs.
+One of the best-remembered purely unplanned moments was when guest Ed Ames demonstrated his tomahawk-throwing technique, aiming for a cowboy sketched onto a prop wall.
+The tomahawk struck the drawing right in the crotch, and the whole set broke into pandemonium.
+As the laughter began to subside, Johnny Carson remarked, "I didn't even know you were Jewish!" setting off more laughs.

-From at least the early 1980s onward, rather than bleeping offensive language, gibberish words were usually overdubbed instead.
-For example, one night when a Carnack the Magnificent sketch bombed, Carson was seen to exclaim "Holy sh*t!"
+Starting in the early 1980s, gibberish words were usually dubbed over profanities.
+For example, one night when a Carnack the Magnificent sketch bombed, Carson exclaimed "Holy sh*t!"
 Viewers heard him proclaim "Holy palooga!"

-There was a six month period when Jack Paar left "The Tonight Show" in 1962 and Johnny Carson replaced him as the show's host.
+There was a six month gap between Jack Paar leaving "The Tonight Show" in 1962 and Johnny Carson replacing him as the show's host.
 In the interim, NBC had various celebrities guest host.
-It was during this time that musician Tommy Newsom was a hired to play the alto sax in The Tonight Show Band and he remained with the band, occasionally taking over band leader duties when Doc Severinsen was away, until Carson retired in 1992.
-Therefore, Newsom's tenure on "The Tonight Show" was three months longer than Carson's.
+During that time, musician Tommy Newsom was a hired to play the alto sax in The Tonight Show Band.
+He remained with the band, occasionally taking over band leader duties when Doc Severinsen was away, until Carson retired in 1992.
+Newsom's tenure on "The Tonight Show" was three months longer than Carson's.

-In 1987, performer Juliet Prowse was mauled by a 80-pound leopard while preparing to go on the show to promote the broadcast of the Circus of the Stars #12 (1987), requiring 30-40 stitches to reattach part of her left ear.
-A few months earlier in September 1987, she was mauled by the same animal while rehearsing for the show Circus of the Stars #12 (1987).
-This time, she required five stitches.
+In 1987, performer Juliet Prowse was mauled by a 80-pound leopard while preparing to go on the show to promote Circus of the Stars #12 (1987).
+It took 30-40 stitches to reattach part of her left ear.
+The same animal had mauled her a few months earlier, while rehearsing for Circus of the Stars #12 (1987).
+That time, she required five stitches.

-Over the years, a number of traditions were introduced into the opening of the show and Johnny Carson's monologue.
-These included (among many): Ed McMahon's call "Heeeeerrrre's Johnny!", Carson swinging an imaginary golf club at the end of the monologue, Carson pulling down the boom mike to announce "Attention K-Mart shoppers!", and Carson breaking into a soft-shoe dance as the band plays "Tea for Two."
-These last two examples were usually reserved for use when jokes failed.
+Over the years, a number of traditions were introduced into the opening of the show and Johnny Carson's monologue, including: Ed McMahon's call "Heeeeerrrre's Johnny!", Carson swinging an imaginary golf club at the end of the monologue, Carson pulling down the boom mike to announce "Attention K-Mart shoppers!", and Carson breaking into a soft-shoe dance as the band plays "Tea for Two."
+These last two were usually used when jokes failed.